ProGenNo/ProHapDatabaseAnalysis/README.md

 - `results/peptide_coverage_stats.tsv`: coverage of the proteome by canonical / variant peptides (used for Figure 2A)
 - `results/peptide_coverage_freq_log.tsv`: coverage of the proteome by canonical / variant peptides based on haplotype frequency threshold (log. scale, used for Figure 2B)
 - `results/transcript_freqs_by_superpop.tsv`: list of haplotype frequencies per superpopulation for each transcript (used for Figure 2C-G)
+- `results/peptide_indiv_coverage.tsv`: coverage of the proteome by canonical / variant peptides per individual sample (1000 Genomes)
+- `results/uniprot_comparison_stats.tsv`: size of overlap between tryptic peptides in the SwissProt, UniProt Isoforms and all provided ProHap databases

-### Reproducing plots in Figure 2
+### Reproducing figures
 Due to the computational demands, we expect the Snakemake pipeline to be run on a high-performance server.
-To reproduce the plots after running the entire pipeline, clone this repository again to a computer allowing work with Jupyter notebooks.

-After cloning the repository, create a directory called `results`.
-Copy the following files to this directory: `results/peptide_coverage_stats.tsv`, `results/peptide_coverage_freq_log.tsv`, `results/transcript_freqs_by_superpop.tsv`.
+We provide three Jupyter notebooks to reproduce the figures using the result files as above.

-To reproduce the plots in Figure 2, run the cells of the notebook in `src/Populations_comparison_plots.ipynb`.
+To reproduce the plots in Figure 2, run the cells of the notebook in `notebooks/Populations_comparison_plots.ipynb`.
+To reproduce the plots in Extended Data Figure 1 and 3, run the cells of the notebook in `notebooks/variant_types_and_overlap_plots.ipynb`.
+To reproduce the plots in Extended Data Figure 4 and 5, run the cells of the notebook in `notebooks/spectra_mirror_plots.ipynb`.